whatisor/three-gpu-ecosystem-tests/README.md

 The following Drei components have been tested with R3F + WebGPU:

-- ✅ OrbitControls
+- ✅ Billboard
 - ✅ FlyControls
+- ✅ GradientTexture
+- ✅ Html
 - ✅ MapControls
+- ✅ OrbitControls
-- ✅ GradientTexture
+- ✅ Stats
-- ✅ Billboard
+- ✅ StatsGl

+- ❌ Edges: `TypeError: Failed to execute 'drawIndexed' on 'GPURenderPassEncoder': Value is infinite and not of type 'unsigned long'.`
 - ❌ Outlines: `NodeMaterial: Material "ShaderMaterial" is not compatible.`
-- ❌ Edges: `TypeError: Failed to execute 'drawIndexed' on 'GPURenderPassEncoder': Value is infinite and not of type 'unsigned long'.`
 - ❌ Text: `TypeError: Failed to execute 'drawIndexed' on 'GPURenderPassEncoder': Value is infinite and not of type 'unsigned long'.`
+- ❌ Wireframe: Nothing shows up + `Requires non-indexed geometry, converting to non-indexed geometry.`

 You can run one of the R3F test cases of this repo and help complete the list.
 Don't commit code, just edit this README with the results of your tests.